Autism and Play

 - Supporting outdoor play for autistic children and young people

-It is common for autistic children and young people to present with differences in play behaviours compared to neurotypical children, and while playing outdoors has many important benefits the unstructured and often unpredictable nature of the outdoor environment can lead to anxiety and disengagement from play.
+It is common for autistic children and young people to play differently compared to their non-autistic peers.
+While playing outdoors has many important benefits, the unstructured and often unpredictable nature of the outdoor environment can lead to anxiety and disengagement from play.

 Some of the following strategies may be helpful to the autistic child when engaging in outdoor play.

-The rules of simple games and behaviours such as turn-taking can be modelled in the home or classroom before transferring to the outdoors.
+The rules of simple games can be modelled in the home or classroom before transferring to the outdoors.

 - Following a schedule.

-A daily visual timetable creates predictability and can help with the transition to outdoor play.
+A daily visual timetable creates predictability and can help with the transition to outdoor play for focused, monotropic thinkers.

 - Offering choices.

-A choice board incorporating the child or young person’s interests gives them greater autonomy over their play time while still retaining a sense of structure.
+A choice board incorporating the child or young person’s interests gives them greater autonomy over their play time while still retaining a sense of structure and safety.

 - Visual aids.